splunk/public-o11y-docs/admin/teams/manage-membership.rst

   * - :strong:`Join team`
     - Yes
-    - Not applicable: A Team Manager doesn’t join a team.
+    - Not applicable: A Team Manager doesn't join a team.
 Only an existing Team Member can be assigned this role.
-    - Not applicable: A Team Member is already on a team and doesn’t need to join.
+    - Not applicable: A Team Member is already on a team and doesn't need to join.
     - * Yes, when enhanced team security is disabled
       * No, when enhanced team security is enabled.
 A user must be added by an Admin or Team Manager